lingtalfi/Chloroform/doc/api/Ling/Chloroform/Validator/RequiredDateValidator.md

 Introduction
 ============

-The RequiredValidator class.
+The RequiredDateValidator class.

-If the value is a string, it validates only if it's not the empty string.
-If the value is array-ish (an html name ending with []), it validates only if the value is not null.

-So if the value is null, the validation will fail.
+Validates only if it's not the empty string and if the string doesn't contain the 0000-00-00 string/ So if the value is null, the validation will fail, because it will evaluate to the empty string.
-But if the value is 0, the validation will succeed.